Thomas Leigh Gatch: Later life and family

 From 1945 to 1947, Gatch served as a trustee at George Washington University.
 Thomas had one sibling, Orytha.

-He had three children with his wife; Thomas Leigh Gatch, Jr., Nancy, and Eleanor.
-His son Thomas Jr. attended the United States Army's service academy at West Point and disappeared in 1974, whilst attempting the first crossing of the Atlantic Ocean by balloon.
+Gatch married Nancy Weems Dashiell, a daughter of naval ordnance expert Robert B. Dashiell, in June 1917.
+They had three children: Thomas Jr., Nancy, and Eleanor.
+His son attended the United States Military Academy, and disappeared in 1974 whilst attempting the first balloon crossing of the Atlantic Ocean, in the Light Heart.

-After retiring from the Navy, Gatch returned to his native Oregon.
-He died on December 16, 1954, in San Diego, California, and is buried there at Fort Rosecrans National Cemetery.
+After retiring from the Navy, Gatch returned to his native Oregon where he joined the law firm of Boyd, Ferris & Erwin in Portland.
+Gatch died on December 16, 1954, at the Naval Hospital Balboa in San Diego, California, and is buried there at Fort Rosecrans National Cemetery.